 6. Trail Dust Town

 In 1951, a Western movie starring Glenn Ford started filming on Tucson’s east side but wasn’t completed.
 The set for that movie, a replica of a late 1800s town, was abandoned.
 A businessman with art school training salvaged it, repurposed it into Trail Dust Town, and a mini-version of Old Tucson was born in 1961 that has been charming families and visitors ever since.
 The attraction includes shopping, dining, a museum, an event center, and entertainment.
 It has Pinnacle Peak steakhouse, a charming antique amusement park including a 1920s Allan Herschell merry-go-round, a narrow-gauge train, the Museum of the Horse of the Soldier, and a weekly comedy wild West stunt show arena.
 Sometimes, the world-famous trick roper, Loop Rawlins, makes special appearances.

 7. Mescal Movie Set

-Opening to the public in fall 2021, for the first time in history.
 Mescal has been a Western film location for more than 70 years.
 It was a location in the 1940s, then operated by Old Tucson as a second backlot.
-Now it has been restored and upgraded and will re-open for filming and the public with new guided tours and events.
+Now it has been restored and upgraded and open for filming and the public with new guided tours and events.
 Don't miss a chance to walk the streets where The Outlaw Josey Wales, Tombstone, The Quick and the Dead were filmed.
 Episodes of Bonanza, Gunsmoke, The Magnificent Seven, and Little House on the Prairie were filmed at Mescal.
 It was also the town of Sweetwater in The Young Riders television series.